What are the Impacts of Stress and Overtime on Healthcare Workers?

 In 1985 P.K.
 Wilke et al. attributed work-related stress to behavioral problems such as poor relations with colleagues.
 Strained relations between employees in the workplace can be a direct consequence of stress and overtime affecting members of the nursing staff.
 For instance, if an employee repeatedly calls in sick, the remaining nurses have a higher workload to distribute and may start resenting their colleagues for the additional responsibilities.
 Employees who feel they constantly have to pick up the slack behind certain colleagues may become less tolerant of their coworkers or superiors.
 In such circumstances, small mistakes made by members of a department that would usually be politely addressed can suddenly result in serious interpersonal conflicts.

-Technology and information systems built to support hospitals has the potential to help and optimize the healthcare sector.
+Technology and information systems built to support hospitals have the potential to help and optimize the healthcare sector.
 According to Infoway’s annual report in 2017-2018, “annually, connected health information currently produces an estimated: 5.9 million hours in time savings for providers and $189 million in economic productivity gains”.